-Business groups condemn violence on Capitol Hill: ‘This is sedition’
+Business groups condemn violence in nation’s capital: ‘This is sedition’

-Business groups and leaders of large corporations condemned the violence on Capitol Hill that disrupted efforts to certify the election of President-elect Joe Biden on Wednesday.
+Business groups and leaders of large corporations condemned the violence at the Capitol building in Washington, D.C., that disrupted efforts to certify the election of President-elect Joe Biden on Wednesday.

 Hours after supporters of President Donald Trump forced lawmakers from the floor of the Senate and House of Representatives, the Business Roundtable, a group of CEOs from some of the nation’s largest companies, called on the president and other officials to “put an end to the chaos and facilitate the peaceful transition of power.”